 AddDescPeopleWriterTest.javafile.- Find the

-AddDescPeopleWriterTest.javafile under src > test > java in the project package. - Choose Run > Run... > AddDescPeopleWriterTest.testWrite in the menu bar or click the green triangle in the upper-right corner to run the file.
+AddDescPeopleWriterTest.javafile in the src > test > java directory. - In the tool menu bar, choose Run > Run... > AddDescPeopleWriterTest.testWrite, or click the green triangle in the upper right corner to run.

-- View the logs and output of the project in the Console window of IDEA.
+- View the log information and output results in the IDEA console.

 Run the